bearsunday/BEAR.Swoole/README.md

 ## 🚀 Execute

-You can run an BEAR.Sunday application with Swoole using the following command:
+You can run a BEAR.Sunday application with Swoole using the following command:

     php bin/swoole.php